 - Can this case benefit from “jury nullification”?

-Both Mr. Goodman and Mr. Marain are available to assist persons charged with growing marijuana, and all marijuana-related offenses.
-No-charge no-obligation initial conferences are available by phone, and at their office in New Brunswick.
-They welcome your call.
+Mr. Marain is available to assist persons charged with growing marijuana, and all marijuana-related offenses.
+No-charge no-obligation initial conferences are available by phone, and at his office in New Brunswick.
+Call him!

 Allan Marain |